 Please note members of the Human Resources team do not have any additional information about the status of the search.
 It is recommended that applicants do not call regarding the status of the employment application or search.
 We are unable to provide any information.

 You must create an account before applying to an employment opportunity at the University of Mississippi.
-To create an account, you will need to click on the “Create Account” link found at the top left side of the page and fill out all fields, especially the required ones – marked by an asterisk.
-Once you have completed this page, click on the “Create” button found at the bottom of the page.
+To create an account, you will need to click on the “View Profile” link found at the top right side of the page and select “Not a registered user yet?” and follow the prompts to create an account.
+Once you have completed this page, click on the “Create Account” button found at the bottom of the page.

-You can click on the “Search Jobs” link on the left-hand side of the homepage.
+You can click on the “Search Jobs” link on the homepage.
 This will bring up a list of all posted positions.
 From there you can use the search functionality located above the list of positions to narrow down your results, including a keyword search option.

-From the Login page, click on “Forgot username or password?” and follow the directions.
+From the View Profile page, click on “Forgot username or password?” and follow the directions.

-A status of “Under Review” means your application is being reviewed by the hiring department.
+A status of “We are currently reviewing all applications” means your application is being reviewed by the search committee.
 Dependent on various reasons, the length of time it takes to complete a recruitment process may vary from one week to several months.
 The hiring department will contact you directly if you have been selected for an interview, or you will receive an email stating when the position has been filled or withdrawn (as long as you included your email address on your application).

 Yes.
 For example, you can copy and paste the information from a Word document directly into the appropriate fields in the application form.